bhm-kyndryl/Metraixbeat/Parameters.conf_ReadMe.md

 ### Limit the number of monitored network adapters to the given list.
 Sort and separate them by comma
-	Exemple for all interfaces: 		"EntRestricted": "all"
-	Exemple for all ent interfaces: 		"EntRestricted": "ent16,ent17,ent18" Exemple for all en  interfaces: 		"EntRestricted": "en16,en17,en18" "EntRestricted": "all"
+	Exemple for all interfaces: 		"EntRestricted": "all" (all adapters are monitored) Exemple for all ent interfaces: 		"EntRestricted": "ent16,ent17,ent18" (only specified adapters are monitored) Exemple for all en  interfaces: 		"EntRestricted": "en16,en17,en18" (only specified adapters are monitored) "EntRestricted": "all"

 ### Limit the number of monitored fiber channel adapters to the given list.
 Sort and separate them by comma
-	Exemple for all interfaces: 		"FcsRestricted": "all"
-	Exemple for all interfaces: 		"FcsRestricted": "fcs16,fcs17,fcs18"
+	Exemple for all interfaces: 		"FcsRestricted": "all" (all adapters are monitored) Exemple for all interfaces: 		"FcsRestricted": "fcs16,fcs17,fcs18" (only specified adapters are monitored) "FcsRestricted": "all"
-	"FcsRestricted": "all"

 ### Limit the number of monitored HDISK devices to the given list.
 Sort and separate them by comma
-	Exemple for all interfaces: 		"HdiskRestricted": "all"
-	Exemple for all interfaces: 		"HdiskRestricted": "hdisk16,hdisk17,hdisk18"
+	Exemple for all interfaces: 		"HdiskRestricted": "all" (all disks are monitored) Exemple for all interfaces: 		"HdiskRestricted": "hdisk16,hdisk17,hdisk18" (only specified adapters are monitored) "HdiskRestricted": "all"
-	"HdiskRestricted": "all"